infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 ## Basic Usage
 Principally, the
 [`@constraint`](https://jump.dev/JuMP.jl/v1/reference/constraints/#JuMP.@constraint)
 macro is used to define constraints.
-First, let's setup an infinite model with variables that we can add constraints to:
+First, let's set up an infinite model with variables that we can add constraints to:
 ```jldoctest constrs; setup = :(using InfiniteOpt)
 julia> model = InfiniteModel();